November 2020 North American storm complex: Ohio Valley

 A fairly large area of Ohio and Pennsylvania picked up over 10 in of snow, with the highest totals near Lake Erie.
 Snow fell in Cleveland all day November 30, and the city saw 10.1 in of snow during the event.
 Areas near Cleveland, such as Thompson, Ohio, saw as much as 24 in of snow, due to lake-effect enhancement.
 Trees and power lines were downed in the Cleveland area due to the heavy snow and strong winds.
 Elnora, Indiana had received nearly 7 in by the time snow had ended.
 Detroit, Pittsburgh, Columbus, and other areas further away from Lake Erie generally saw 1–4 in of snow from the system.

 Southern Appalachians

 In Arab, Alabama, 1 in of snow was measured.
 Around 0.5 in of snow was reported in the Murfreesboro, Tennessee area.
 The Gatlinburg and Pigeon Forge areas had seen up to 5 in.
 By the end of the night, Mount Le Conte, Tennessee had seen 11 in inches of snow, as reported by the National Weather Service.
 Roan Mountain, Tennessee had seen 12 in by the time snow and finished, and Robbinsville, North Carolina picked up a total of 15 in from the system.

 Northeast

-On November 30, the Verrazano Narrows Bridge closed all lanes due to high wind conditions.
+On November 30, the Verrazzano–Narrows Bridge closed all lanes due to high wind conditions.
 The bridge shaking resulted in viral social media videos.